GraphBLAS/LAGraph-Website/README.md

 # LAGraph-Website

 This repo is a Jekyll website hosted via [GitHub Pages](https://pages.github.com).
 Pages are created using a version of Markdown called [Kramdown](https://kramdown.gettalong.org/syntax.html).
+You can view the [deployment on GitHub Pages here](https://graphblas.github.io/LAGraph-Website/).

 Right now, this is largely a proof-of-concept.
 It is not meant to be the official LAGraph website, but it may become that.